greencardamom/Googcacheparse/README.md

 Testcases
 ========

-The file testcases.txt is about 1,000 lines with " ---- " as a field break.
-Field 1 is the original Google Cache URL and Field 2 is the result of googcacheparse.awk
+The file testcases.txt is about 3,300 lines with " ---- " as the field break.
+Field 1 is the original Google Cache URL, and Field 2 is the result of googcacheparse.awk